ceejbot/future-of-modules/README.md

 JDD's [esm](https://github.com/standard-things/esm) for monkey-patching!

-All images are Top Gear gifs from the Clarkson/Hammond/May era, found on Tumblr.
+All images are of the Twelfth Doctor.
+Well, except for the one of Malcolm Tucker.